bhoomika03-dev/Competitive-Exam-Study-Material/README.md

 ## 📖 What You'll Find Here

-This repository contains my personal handwritten preparation notes.
+This repository contains my personal preparation notes.
 These topics form the core syllabus for most competitive exams in India:
-1. **Mathematics:** Core/Higher Math topics like Algebra, Calculus, Coordinate-geometry.
+1. **Mathematics:** Core/Higher Math topics like Algebra, Calculus, Coordinate-Geometry.
 2. **Computer Fundamentals:** Core basics required for various entrance tests.

 ## 🎯 Useful For:
 - **Entrance Exams:** MCA (NIMCET, CUET, VITMEE, State Exams), JEE, NDA.
-- **Campus Placements:** Basic technical assessment and core computer logic rounds.

 *(If your exam has **Maths or Computers** — these notes will help you)*